Alexander Stirling Calder: Career

-Hermon Atkins MacNeil and Calder were commissioned to create larger-than-life-size sculptures for the Washington Square Arch in New York City.
+Hermon Atkins MacNeil and Calder were commissioned to create sculptures for the Washington Square Arch in New York City.
 George Washington as Commander-in-Chief, Accompanied by Fame and Valor (1914–1916) was sculpted by MacNeil; and George Washington as President, Accompanied by Wisdom and Justice (1917–18) by Calder.
 These are sometimes referred to as Washington at War and Washington at Peace.

-He sculpted a number of ornamental works for "Vizcaya", the James Deering estate outside Miami, Florida.
+He sculpted a number of ornamental works for Villa Vizcaya, the James Deering estate outside Miami, Florida.
 These included the famous Italian Barge (1917–1919), a stone folly in the shape of a boat, projecting into Biscayne Bay.

+He taught at the Art Students League of New York from 1918 to 1922.

-Two of his major commissions of the 1920s were the Swann Memorial Fountain (1920–1924) in Logan Circle, and the architectural sculpture program for the University of Pennsylvania Museum of Archaeology and Anthropology (completed 1931), both in Philadelphia.
+Two of his major commissions of the 1920s were the Swann Memorial Fountain in Logan Circle, and the architectural sculpture program for the University of Pennsylvania Museum of Archaeology and Anthropology.

 He was one of a dozen sculptors invited to compete in Oklahoma's Pioneer Woman statue competition in 1926–27, which was won by Bryant Baker.
-In 1927, he was also commissioned by the Berkshire Museum to sculpt the woodwork and fountain of the Museum's Ellen Crane Memorial Room in Pittsfield, Massachusetts.
+In 1927, he was also commissioned by the Berkshire Museum to sculpt the woodwork and fountain of the museum's Ellen Crane Memorial Room in Pittsfield, Massachusetts.

 In 1929, he won the national competition for a monumental statue of Leif Eriksson, to be the gift of the United States to Iceland in commemoration of the 1000th anniversary of the Icelandic Parliament.
-Standing before the Hallgrímskirkja, the Lutheran cathedral in Reykjavík, and facing west toward the Atlantic Ocean and Greenland, the Leif Eriksson Memorial (1929–1932) has become as iconic for Icelanders as the Statue of Liberty is for Americans.

-Teacher

-Throughout his career, Calder frequently worked as a teacher.
-He was instructor in modeling at the Pennsylvania Museum School of Industrial Art from 1899 to 1904.
-He taught at the National Academy of Design's evening school, 1910–11, and alongside Hermon Atkins MacNeil at NAD, 1911–12.
-He taught modeling at the Art Students League of New York, 1918–22.
-He was never on PAFA's faculty, but may have occasionally lectured there, where his friend Charles Grafly was instructor in sculpture.

-Personal
+Personal life

 Calder married portrait painter Nanette Lederer on February 22, 1895, and they lived in Philadelphia for the first decade of their marriage.
-They had two children: Margaret Calder Hayes (1896–1988) and Alexander "Sandy" Calder III (1899–1976).
-Calder contracted tuberculosis in 1905, and he and his wife moved to Arizona for a year, leaving the children with friends (to protect them from the disease).
-Once he recovered his health, the family was reunited in 1906, and settled in Pasadena, California.
-They moved back east in 1910, and settled in Croton-on-Hudson, New York.
+They had two children: Margaret Calder Hayes and Alexander Calder.

-Calder died in 1945.
-He is buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
-His memoir, Thoughts of A. Stirling Calder on Art and Life (1947), was published posthumously.
+Calder died on January 7, 1945, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Legacy

+Works from Alexander Stirling Calder will be displayed at a new museum under construction for his son's work in Philadelphia.